 Keep in mind

-- If you claim Social Security before your full retirement age, you are subject to “deemed filing.”
-This means that when you apply for retirement benefits, Social Security considers you to be filing for spousal benefits as well, if you are eligible for them.
-Under a law passed by Congress in 2015, everyone born after Jan.
-1, 1954, is subject to deemed filing, regardless of the age at which they file.
+- If you were born after Jan.
+1, 1954, you are subject to the “deemed filing” rule: When you apply for retirement benefits, Social Security deems you to be filing for spousal benefits as well, if you are eligible for them.
+You'll receive the higher benefit amount.